Sandeep Parikh: Career

 In 2016, Parikh starred as a co-host in AWE me's web series Super Fan Builds.
-He also had his first writer’s room experience as the writer of two episodes Verizon Go90’s Miss 2059 created by and starring Anna Akana.
-In 2017, Parikh focused his creative pursuits in the field of live action, choose your own adventure style series, combining his love of storytelling, video games, and programming.
+He also had his first writer’s room experience as the writer of two episodes Verizon Go90’s Miss 2059, created by and starring Anna Akana.
+In 2017, Parikh focused his creative pursuits in the field of a live action, choose your own adventure style series, combining his love of storytelling, video games, and programming.
 He created and directed an interactive sitcom that follows Milana Vayntrub as Jill, who desperately struggles to remember a forgotten friend’s name at a party (in episode one) and then has to deal with the embarrassment of getting dumped in public (in episode two).
 As each episode plays, the viewer has to help Jill out, selecting how she should answer particularly tough questions — and also, occasionally, playing other mini games.

-In 2019, he served as the showrunning executive producer, and directed a majority of the episodes of another Interactive series for Eko, called Wizard School Dropout.
-In 2020, he wrote on two an episodes of Glitch Techs where he also and voices Haneesh and acts as a writing consultant on the first two seasons streaming on Netflix.
+In 2019, he served as the showrunning executive producer, and directed a majority of the episodes of another interactive series for Eko, called Wizard School Dropout.
+In 2020, he wrote on two an episodes of Glitch Techs, where he also and voices Haneesh and acts as a writing consultant on the first two seasons streaming on Netflix.